Homemade Espresso Drinks (Lattes, etc) – No Fancy Machine Needed!

 • Want a cheap flavored latte.
 Grab some flavored creamer and add a tablespoon to your milk before frothing.

-Torani syrups can be pricey, but they are not the only way to flavor up a latte.
+Syrups are not the only way to flavor up a latte.
 If you are going to buy them I find the best prices at Shop and Carry or Fred Meyer (when they have the Extra Value coupons available).
 If you do not want to make this splurge, here are some other great tips:

 • Use condensed milk with a dash of cinnamon and nutmeg for a Spanish flavored coffee.
 I love these, reminds me of drinking coffee in Puerto Rican restaurants in NY (where I stole this trick from).
 Add anywhere from 1 tsp to 1 tbsp depending on how sweet you like your coffee.